Report: Enchantment of the Seas suffers broken windows and flooded cabins during high winds

 Enchantment of the Seas features lower-deck oceanview cabins on Deck 2 that sit closer to the waterline, making them more vulnerable during severe weather when waves strike the hull with significant force.

 Passengers impacted by the flooding say they are awaiting further updates from the cruise line regarding cabin access and how the remainder of the voyage will proceed.
+Some guests aboard the sailing have stated that communication has been limited or non-existent following the incident.

 At the time of publication, Royal Caribbean has not issued an official statement addressing the reported window failures, passenger injuries, or whether any itinerary adjustments were made following the incident.